wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 == Changelog ==

+= 1.5.8.1 =
+* Changed the HTML_Entity_Decode calls to make them compatible with older PHP versions

 = 1.5.8 =
 * Fixed: Terms with a slash will not occur a warning anymore
 * Patched: Word boundary which prevented auto links for terms with special chars